cahya-wirawan/indonesian-language-models/Transformers/GPT2/gpt2-small-indonesian-522M-README.md

 It is GPT2-small model pre-trained with indonesian Wikipedia using a causal language modeling (CLM) objective.
 This model is uncased: it does not make a difference between indonesia and Indonesia.

+This is one of several other language models that have been pre-trained with indonesian datasets.
+More detail about its usage on downstream tasks (text classification, text generation, etc) is available at [Transformer based Indonesian Language Models](https://github.com/cahya-wirawan/indonesian-language-models/tree/master/Transformers)

 ## Intended uses & limitations

 ### How to use